graeme-winter/dials_tutorials/CCP4-CSSB-2025/dui2-processing.md

 > [!NOTE]
 > Try the "Show reciprocal cell" option.
 Zoom in and see if you can align the view with one of the reciprocal basis vectors, $a^\star$, $b^\star$ or $c^\star$.
 Try the toggles between "indexed" and "unindexed", "inliers" and "outliers".

+Back in the DUI main window, switch to the "Image" tab.
+Now we have crystal model we can switch between displaying shoeboxes for the observed spots, and little "`+`" symbols for the predicted spots (see the "Display info" pull down).
+At a high enough Zoom level the Miller indices for reflections are also displayed.

 ## Determining the Bravais lattice

 The initial solution from `dials.index` is triclinic, but the $\alpha$, $\beta$ \nd $\gamma$ angles are very close to 90°.
 To identify compatible Bravais lattices click on the "refine bravais settings" button and press "Run"